vinceniko/Tandon-Bridge-HW-Automator/readme.md

 ## TODO

-* match both 'q' and 'Q' in the file name
+* Match both 'q' and 'Q' in the file name
+* Build and run multiple questions per student
 * parse command line flags
-* open textediter with student's code while running
+* Open textediter with student's code while running
-* test whether the walking of dirs is in a deterministic order as to preserve consistency
+* Test whether the walking of dirs is in a deterministic order as to preserve consistency

 ### Maybe